 First Amendment Audits: Definition, Examples and More

 The right to take photographs and record videos of a public space is generally protected by the First Amendment.
 But freedoms of speech and the press are not unlimited.
-The boundaries of when people can record, and when recording can be limited, are regularly pushed and tested by journalists, government officials, regular people with cameras ― and First Amendment audits.
+The boundaries of how and when people can record are regularly pushed and tested by journalists, government officials, people with cameras ― and, controversially, First Amendment auditors.

 What are First Amendment audits?

-First Amendment audit videos are often posted to YouTube.
-The audits themselves have become a form of activism, with proponents saying that they promote transparency and open government.
+First Amendment audit videos are often posted to social media.
+The audits themselves have become a form of activism, with proponents saying they promote First Amendment education, transparency, public access and open government.
+But critics say some audits go too far in pursuit of viral content, disrupting government services, and making employees and citizens feel harassed.

 Are First Amendment audits legal?